stardog-union/stardog-blog/content/posts/2017-01-11-bring-rel-data-graph.md

 }
 ```

-We can join with locally maintained salary data:
+We can join with salary data that's already in Stardog:

 ```
 select * where {
   graph <virtual://dept> {